 Are you the Undergraduate of the Year for Impactful Social Action?

-We are delighted to introduce the 2019 finalists for this award.
-The winner will be announced at the Grand Final on 26 April 2019.
+We are delighted to introduce the 2020 finalists for this award.

 To enter you must:

-- be an undergraduate student in your penultimate or final year at university
+- be an undergraduate student at a university in the UK

 - have the right to work in the UK after graduation